OXFORD NATURE PARK

 We propose

-We propose that Oxfordshire’s Anchor institutions and businesses support the expansion of NBE opportunities for all young people, and to facilitate this, embrace the concept of an Greater Oxford Nature Park, perhaps en route to becoming a National Park City[xix].
+We propose that Oxfordshire’s Anchor institutions and businesses support the expansion of NBE opportunities for all young people, and to facilitate this, embrace the concept of an Oxford Nature Park, perhaps en route to becoming a National Park City[xix].
 The following steps would accelerate this initiative and support the economy.

 1. Local authority mapping of a connected green and blue infrastructure network in Oxford